Level Two - Lesson 9

 As always, I’m your host Jonah, and today we’re going to continue our lessons on the Tournament Regulations and related concepts.
 We’re going to start to talk about player communication - what players can and can’t say, and how they should best communicate.
 We’re also going to start talking about policy philosophy.

-Policy philosophy is the ideas and thoughts that form the structure behind the actual regulations laid out in the Tournament Regulations and Master Event Document.
+Policy philosophy is the ideas and thoughts that form the structure behind the actual regulations laid out in the Tournament Regulations and Competitive Event Guide.
 Mastering policy philosophy is not an expectation of level two judges - at this level it’s simply important to know what the policy says to do because you’ll be able to handle the majority of situations you encounter with that baseline policy.

 This is an area that is continually being refined, and will grow and evolve as play also continues to evolve.
 This does make it a bit of a challenge to both learn and teach, so this is likely a lesson that will similarly evolve over time.